skmin-lab/unixmd/docs/source/overview.rst

    mol = Molecule(geometry=geom, ARGUMENTS)

-.. note:: ``mol`` object should be already created before creating another objects which describe QM, MQC and thermostat.
+.. note:: ``mol`` object must be created before creating another objects which describe QM, MQC and thermostat.

-- Determine electronic structure calculation program and method to get energy, force and nonadiabatic coupling vector.
+- Determine an electronic structure calculation program and a method to get the energy, force and the nonadiabatic coupling vector.

 .. code-block:: python

    qm = qm.QM_prog.QM_method(molecule=mol, ARGUMENTS)

-**QM_prog** and **QM_method** are electronic structure calculation program and theory, respectively.
+**QM_prog** and **QM_method** stand for an electronic structure calculation program and a theory, respectively.
 They are listed in ???.

-- Determine method for dynamics propagation.
+- Determine a method for dynamics propagation.

 .. code-block:: python